JFK documentary with Flint/East Village Magazine connection airing on PBS June 2

 In the interest of full disclosure, that man, Ted Nelson, is my husband.

-Last July a three-person film crew from Northern Light Productions in Boston came to Flint for three days to document Nelson’s life, with a particular eye on the water crisis and East Village Magazine, on which he serves as an editor at large.
+Last July a three-person film crew from Northern Light Productions in Boston came to Flint for three days to document Nelson’s life, with a particular eye on the water crisis and East Village Magazine, on which he serves as editor at large.
 Nelson is among four 1964 graduates of Amherst College featured in the documentary.

-The Flint segment of the film includes a visit to a pipe replacement project on Copeman Boulevard, an interview on the Tom Sumner show, a community meeting at Woodside Church, several shots of the East Village Magazine office on Second Street, a stop at the water POD then at Grace Emmanuel Church, in addition to an interview with Nelson filmed in our home.
+The Flint segment of the film includes a visit to a pipe replacement project on Copeman Boulevard, an interview on the Tom Sumner Show, a community meeting at Woodside Church, several shots of the East Village Magazine office on Second Street, a stop at the water POD then at Grace Emmanuel Church, in addition to an interview with Nelson filmed in our home.

-The film, JFK: The Last Speech, has been picked up by dozens of PBS markets around the country, and will be shown during pledge week at local markets WCMU and WCMZ at 6:30 p.m.
+The film, JFK: The Last Speech, has been picked up by dozens of PBS markets around the country and will be shown during pledge week at local markets WCMU and WCMZ at 6:30 p.m.
 Saturday, June 2.

 Three weeks before President John F. Kennedy was assassinated, he delivered a speech at Amherst College to dedicate the Robert Frost Library.
 Frost had been a teacher at Amherst for years, a colorful presence on the campus, and he had died the previous January.
-It was JFK’s last major speech, and one which has been described as “majestic” and one of his best.
+It was JFK’s last major speech, described as “majestic” and one of his best.

 JFK: The Last Speech, captures his address to the students which emphasized Kennedy’s belief in service to the country and the importance of the arts.
 The film also delves into Kennedy’s relationship with Frost, who had read a poem, “The Gift Outright” at Kennedy’s inauguration, and who had made a controversial visit to Russia during Kennedy’s presidency.

-Ted, a senior at the elite, then-all male, East Coast college, was present at the groundbreaking.
+Nelson, a senior at the elite, then-all male, East Coast college, was present at the groundbreaking.
 After the speech and ceremony, JFK went through the audience and stopped at a small group of students, including Nelson.
 He shook hands with them and asked the young men what they planned to do after graduation.
-As Nelson relates in the film, after the young men detailed plans for graduate school, medical school, law school, JFK stopped them all and said, “No, no you’re not–you’re all going to join the Peace Corps.”
+As Nelson relates in the film, after the young men detailed plans for graduate school, medical school, law school, JFK stopped them all and said, “No, no, you’re not–you’re all going to join the Peace Corps.”

 Nelson said the young men, some of whom barely knew what the Peace Corps was, laughed, and JFK went on his way.